 Most people are afraid of the “chaos” that they believe would ensure if there were no government or authority to ‘lead’ them, which is ultimately rooted in the fear of true freedom and taking responsibility.
 The reality is that governments and power in the hands of a few are the reason our ‘modern’ society is descending further and further into the chaos that so many fear.
 Many people ask, well what “solution” do you have then?
 Looking at the world as it IS is the first step before presenting any “solutions”.
 As Krishnamurti said: “It’s like trying to change the tapestry in a prison cell, believing this brings more freedom instead of breaking down the prison walls”, or like cutting the branches of a tree, which will grow back eventually.
-The root needs to be tackled and the root issue is psychopaths in power.
+The root needs to be tackled and the root issue on a 3D level is psychopaths in power.
 A careful study of this topic and our (true) history shows this to be true, with little doubt.

 “An Ideal is merely an escape, an avoidance of what is, a contradiction of what is.
 An ideal prevents direct action upon what is.
 To have peace, we will have to love, we will have to begin not to live an ideal life but to see things as they are and act upon them, transform them.”